tencent-quantum-lab/tensorcircuit/tensorcircuit/applications/README.md

+Code implementation in this submodule `applications` are not very well maintained and extensively tested.
+There are indeed many interesting pieces, but try on your own risk.

 ## Differentiable Quantum Architecture Search

 In `applications`, framework and relevant applications of DQAS are implemented, mainly in `vags.py` and `dqas.py`.